typesupply/lasermeasure/source/documentation/index.md

 # To Do

-- need smarter fallbacks when mousing outside of the standard glyph rect
 - anchor to outline measurements. shoot x and y rays and report.
 - optimize findAdjacentValues
 - should the value used in `selector.segmentStrokeHitByPoint_` vary with the zoom level?